 Use Your Compass

 Most watches and phones have a compass today.
 However, this is about foregoing modern conveniences.
 Still, if you are headed out into the wilderness, and you’re afraid of being lost, a compass is the first thing you should pack.
-Everyone should know how to read and use a compass.
-It’s basic survival skills everyone should know that will work without any power source, too.
+Everyone should know how to read and use a compass, as well as how to choose the best compass.
+It’s basic survival skill everyone should know that will work without any power source, too.

 If you were starving and surviving, do you know the difference between a poisonous berry and a nourishing one?
 Are all animals safe to hunt and consume in the wild?
 What insects are better to eat than others?
 There are a few methods for foraging for food that you should master if you are going to survive on your own.